-Two of the most frequent questions we get asked is what is the difference between counselling and psychotherapy and which do I need?
+Two of the most frequent questions we get asked is are there any differences between counselling and psychotherapy and which do I need?

 Well, one way of thinking about the difference is that counselling is more about having someone walk alongside you during a difficult time.
 Sometimes this is all that’s needed – someone who is able to empathise, listen and be present with you as you find your way – for instance, after a bereavement.